WolffunService/parser-exercise/README.md

 Recommends for you:

 - Keep your code clean, easy to read, and maintainable.
+- The architecture of the solution should be scalable.
 - Write some tests for your code.
 - Using Docker Compose is a plus if you need to set up infrastructure.